unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/login-without-popup.md

 ```

 :::danger
-The redirect URls used in this UAuth class must be an exact match to the redirect URIs entered on the Client Configuration Screen (see the [Getting Login Credentials](../login-client-configuration.md) Guide for details).
+The redirect URls used in this UAuth class must be an exact match to the redirect URIs entered on the Client Configuration Screen (see the [Getting Login Credentials](../humanity-check/login-client-configuration.md) Guide for details).
 :::

 ## Step 2: Create a Login Button

 Next, you will call the `uauth.login()` function to initiate a UAuth login.
 The function should be called upon clicking the login button.
-Features of this method include:&#x20;
+Features of this method include:

 1. Exposes modal to allow users to select domain.
 2. Queries the blockchain to find if an auth server has been configured otherwise uses fallback.